-To withstand the site conditions of this busy internal public space, the Artist/Artist led team must ensure the artwork is robust, has structural integrity and incorporates technologies and fabrication methodologies that are easily replaced, preferably with a modular system approach and constructed from high quality materials designed to meet the required minimum 20 year lifespan.
+To withstand the site conditions of this busy external public space on Mays Hill, the artist must ensure the artwork is robust, has structural integrity and incorporates technologies and fabrication methodologies that are easily replaced, preferably with a modular system approach and constructed from high quality materials designed to meet the required minimum 20 year lifespan.
 Materials that are toxic in nature or emit toxic gases, fumes, or droplets are not permitted.

 All materials, including cladding must comply with Australian regulatory and fire safety requirements.
 All fixtures and fittings must be made from high quality materials.

 Any inclusion of technology must use high quality, warrantied and readily available proprietary items for hardware and software.
+Consideration of environmental sustainability is highly recommended.
+Power, data and plumbing will be provisioned to the site and refined as required to the final location.